maykar/compact-custom-header/readme.md

 * <b>user_agent:</b> A matching word or phrase from the devices user agent.
 You can find this at the bottom of this cards editor or by [googling "what's my user agent"](http://www.google.com/search?q=whats+my+user+agent) on the device in question.
 * <b>media_query:</b> A valid [CSS media query](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).

-If a config item is left out of an exceptions config the main config vaule is used.
+If a config item is left out of an exceptions config the main config value is used.

-Under exceptions set your conditions and then setup their config below.
+Under exceptions set your conditions and then set up their config below.
 Example:

 ```
 - type: 'custom:compact-custom-header'